You can choose between a number of 'pathways' through the degree, to reflect your background and interests.

 “Everyone is so nice.
 I have really enjoyed my course, especially the development economics module which had great lecturers and led me on to my dissertation topic. ”Holly White - BSc Economics

 Typical entry requirements

-4 A level subjects: AABB (including A level Mathematics at grade B or above) or ABBB (including A level Mathematics at grade B or above) with grade A in the Extended Project Qualification.
+- 4 A level subjects: ABBB (including A level Mathematics at grade B or above) or BBBB (including A level Mathematics at grade B or above) with grade A in the Extended Project Qualification.

 Although an Economics A level is not required, preference will be given to applicants taking at least one analytical A level subject; that is, either Economics or Mathematics or a science-based subject

 Most A level subjects are acceptable with the exception of General Studies.
 One subject such as those on the following list is accepted if combined with other academic subjects:

 - Art, including Design, Fine Art, Photography, Textiles, etc

 - Critical Thinking

 - Sports Studies including all forms of PE, Dance, etc

 - Theatre Studies including Drama and Performing Arts